Pablo Grobas Illobre, PhD

 Development of Quantum Chemistry Software for SCM (Software for Chemistry & Materials)

-Industry collaboration associated with Scuola Normale Superiore | Nov 2020 – Present
+Industry collaboration associated with Scuola Normale Superiore | 2020 – Present

 • Algorithms for Surface-Enhanced Raman Scattering (SERS).

-• Methods for Surface-Enhanced Fluorescence (SEF).
+• Pipeline for Surface-Enhanced Fluorescence (SEF).

 • Tools for plasmon-mediated resonance energy transfer.